-With a serviced office, you get drinking water, coffee, tea, microwave, refrigerator, kitchenware, daily cleaning, and newspaper are provided.
+With a serviced office, you get drinking water, coffee, tea, microwave, refrigerator, kitchenware, daily cleaning, and newspaper.

-You can get pay-as-you-use services not mentioned above.
+You can get more pay-as-you-use services not mentioned above.
 This ranges from printing, scanning, and messenger services, to IT support, help desk, and even computer server rentals.

 And with serviced offices, you don’t need to sign long contracts and make investments.
 It’s hard to find standard offices to rent for less than one year.
-With serviced offices, you can find contracts less than six months long.
+With serviced offices, you can find contracts for less than six months long.

 Also, serviced offices tend to be in great locations, just a few minutes away from the MRT and BTS stations.

-Meeting new people is an indirect benefit of serviced offices.
+Meeting new people is also an indirect benefit of serviced offices.
 These people could turn out to be future business partners.
-Or maybe strangers in co-working areas can give you unexpected new business ideas.
+Strangers in co-working spaces can give you unexpected business ideas.